Use Track Events in non-web environments

 How installation works

-Since the Pendo agent can’t be installed in non-web view environments, nothing is collected automatically.
+Because the Pendo Web SDK can’t be installed in non-web-view environments, nothing is collected automatically.
 Instead, your developers must write code to send server-side Track Events for every activity that you want to track in Pendo.
 This includes Page views and Feature clicks.
-If your product is integrated with Segment.com, you might be able to send Track Events to Pendo through Segment.com instead.
+If your product is integrated with Twilio Segment, you might be able to send Track Events to Pendo through Twilio Segment instead.

 Note: For more information about configuring Track Events, see Configure Track Events and the API documentation for server-side Track Events.
-After your development team configures the Track Events, collaborate with them to determine the best method to send these events from your app to Pendo.
+After your development team configures the Track Events, collaborate with them to determine the best method for sending them from your app to Pendo.

 Installation best practices

-This section includes some best practices for using Track Events to install Pendo on non-web view environments.
+This section outlines best practices for using Track Events to install Pendo in non-web-view environments.

 Use existing logs